 Luckily, I had just enough time to cover my face.

 Bringing up my hands was futile though.
 He wasn’t aiming for my face at all this time.

-The leather of the whip bit deep into my shirt, creating a gash of blood that oozed from the new tear in my clothes.
-Right on my shoulder.
-The stinging pain lanced through my body just a moment later, agonizing for such a quick weapon.
+The leather of the whip bit deep into my shirt, creating a gash of blood that oozed from the new tear in my clothes, right on my shoulder.
+The stinging pain lanced through my body just a moment later, agonizing for such a simple weapon.

 But still, I refused to back down.